dezertdweller/fbi-gun-background-checks/README.md

 # fbi-gun-background-checks
-Udacity project for my data analyst course.
+This is my project for my Udacity data analyst course.

+Check out the report file called investigate-a-dataset-project-klg.